Tag Archives: companions

 However, since you declared the Bara’ah al-Jumlah and that person had a bad ending, they are in bara’ah with you in reality.

 You made an ijtihad based upon the conditions of the person that were apparent to you at the time.
+However, you made a declaration based upon the reality of a person’s conditon with Allah (swt).

 How to declare the intention for the general wilayah and the general bara’ah?